 Statistical methods

 Estimates of sensitivity and specificity of the index tests were calculated from presented data.
 Where two or more studies presented data on an index test, estimates of sensitivity and specificity were pooled using standard diagnostic meta-analysis techniques, namely the bivariate model (18) to calculate summary sensitivity and specificity, and the hierarchical summary receiver operating characteristic curve (HSROC) model (19) to generate summary ROC curves.
 Separate analyses were conducted for each index test.
-Subgroup analyses were performed to identify differences between boys and girls and, for the bivariate model, to account for different test thresholds (obese or overweight).
-The different reference standards were assumed to be equivalent for the purposes of the meta-analyses.
+Subgroup analyses were performed to identify differences between boys and girls and, for the bivariate model, to account for different index test thresholds (obese or overweight), and for differences in reference standards.
 All analyses were performed using the R software.
 (20) Very few studies reported diagnostic accuracy in different age groups, or in different ethnic populations, so the impact of these factors could not be assessed.

 In studies that presented data on more than one simple index test diagnostic odds ratios were calculated in order to compare the diagnostic accuracy of the different index tests.
 (21) In order to aid comparison between tests, results are presented in terms of the estimated sensitivity at a 95% specificity based on the estimated diagnostic odds ratios, assuming that these ratios do not vary with specificity.
-No meta-analyses of these comparative studies were performed because the studies were not consistent in which measures of obesity were compared.
+This enabled the comparison of index tests within studies, where they were performed on the same children to the same reference standard.
+No meta-analyses or across-studies analysis of these comparative studies were performed because the studies were not consistent in which measures of obesity were compared.

 Results

 Searches identified a total of 10,269 unique references.
 After initial screening based on titles and abstracts 794 papers were obtained.
 After further checks 375 articles remained for further evaluation.
 Of these articles, 341 were excluded after detailed assessment, primarily because they did not present suitable diagnostic accuracy data.
-The remaining 34 unique studies met our broad inclusion criteria but 9 had insufficient sensitivity and specificity data to be included in the meta-analysis; hence 25 papers representing 24 distinct cohorts were included in the meta-analysis (see Appendix figure 1) (22-45).
+The remaining 34 unique studies met our inclusion criteria but 9 had insufficient sensitivity and specificity data to be included in the meta-analysis; hence 25 papers representing 24 distinct cohorts were included in the meta-analysis (see Appendix figure 1) (22-45).

 A summary of the characteristics of the 24 included child cohorts is given in Table 1.
 BMI was the most widely used obesity measure (22 cohorts), but others considered were: skinfold thickness (SFT, 7 cohorts), waist circumference (WC, 7 cohorts), waist-to-hip and waist-to-height ratios (WHpR, 3 cohorts; WHtR, 2 cohorts) and relative weight (RWt, 2 cohorts).
-No studies reported sufficient diagnostic accuracy data for any other eligible index test.
-Of the reference standards, only four studies used densitometry (hydrostatic weighting), one used Deuterium dilution methods; the rest used DXA.
+The studies varied considerably in how obesity and overweight were defined from these index tests, with studies using different thresholds and different national or international standardisations of BMI (see Appendix 3 for full details).
+Skinfold thickness was sometimes measured on the triceps, sometimes subscapular, or a combination of both.

+Of the reference standards, only five studies used densitometry (hydrostatic weighting or air displacement plethysmography), one used deuterium dilution; the rest used DXA.
+Studies generally reported results at the 85th centile of DXA, which we define as overweight, and the 95th centile for obesity, although there was some variation across studies (see Appendix Table 3).
+These centiles appeared to be age and sex adjusted, although this was not always stated.
+There was more variation in the percentiles of body fat reported from densitometry and deuterium dilution reference standards, although defining obesity as above 30% body fat for girls and above 25% for boys was most common.

 Most studies included any healthy children regardless of age, gender or ethnicity.
-One study (23) was in children referred to hospital, and one in children with spinal muscular atrophy (39).
+One study (23) was in children referred to hospital, and one was in children with spinal muscular atrophy (39).

 Study quality